 One of the ways people attempt to heal from addiction is to completely stop taking the substance, but that can be very dangerous.
 This is what causes withdrawal.

 Withdrawal happens once the body no longer has access to substances and/or alcohol.
-Two days after the last time you participated of the substance or drink, your body will begin to experience withdrawal symptoms.
+Two days after the last time you participated in the substance or drink, your body will begin to experience withdrawal symptoms.

 If you’re dealing with this on your own, it’s even harder to resist giving in to the object your brain has made you believe will make you ‘better’.

-At a rehabilitation facility, of course, you will have to go through withdrawal, the difference is, however, is that you will receive around the clock care and medical attention.
+At a rehabilitation facility, of course, you will have to go through withdrawal; the difference, however, is that you will receive around-the-clock care and medical attention.

 - Gastrointestinal problems